creativecommons/wp-plugin-creativecommons/readme.txt

 == Description ==

-The Creative Commons WordPress plugin gives authors the ability to license content with a Creative Commons license ([Choose a License](https://creativecommons.org/choose/)).
+The Creative Commons WordPress plugin gives authors the ability to license content with a Creative Commons license ([X]Choose a License](https://creativecommons.org/choose/)).
 With this plugin you can:

 * License your blog (single WordPress install)
 * Display license for the site, posts and pages